 Ponzi schemes are another type of fraud.
-This occurs when a company offers a high financial return to their investors that they are not able to deliver on.
-The returns that these businesses offer to their investors comes from the investors own money, rather than off of profits the company is actually making.
+This occurs when a company offers a high financial return to its investors that they are not able to deliver on.
+The returns that these businesses offer to their investors come from the investor’s own money, rather than off of profits the company is actually making.
 Fraud is combated by the U.S. Securities and Exchange Commission (SEC).
 Fraud is an extremely serious crime.
 These crimes can be heavily in the public eye, seeing as how people like Bernard Madoff have been convicted of these crimes.

 In order to be convicted of fraud, there needs to be surmounting evidence.
 Extensive data analysis, as well as forensic analysis, must be conducted.
 Investigators will look for irregular transactions, financial statement irregularities and purchasing records.
 There must be clear-cut evidence in order to be convicted of this crime.

 If you were charged with a serious federal crime, Keegan Law can stand up and fight for your rights in court.
 Our team is well-versed in all aspects of criminal defense.

 Our highly skilled attorneys can also assist clients accused of such offenses as: